Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Cascade Dataset

 \subsection{Information Leakage Correction}

-\header{\textbf{Current Pitfalls.}} In prior research on information cascade popularity prediction, the mostly used experimental setting involves randomly splitting the dataset into training (70\%), validation (15\%), and test (15\%) sets based on cascade instances \cite{xu2021casflow,Lu2023ContinuousTimeGL,cheng2024information}.
-The size of the observation time window is determined according to the temporal span and data distribution of each dataset.
-The cascade propagation graph within the observation interval is used as input to predict the incremental popularity over a future time period.
-However, since dataset partitioning depends solely on the set of cascades without temporally isolating past and future information—while the prediction target heavily relies on future incremental popularity—this implicitly introduces a form of spatiotemporal information leakage, akin to \emph{time travel}.
-For example, on platforms like Twitter, frequent trending social or entertainment news during the prediction window can lead to a sharp increase in overall platform traffic.
-Models then exploit these shared temporal patterns as shortcuts, mistaking the time-travel bias for predictive features.
+\header{\textbf{Current Pitfalls.}} Most existing works on cascade popularity prediction adopt a random cascade-based split—typically 70\%/15\%/15\% for train/validation/test sets \cite{xu2021casflow,Lu2023ContinuousTimeGL,cheng2024information}.
+In this setup, the input is the cascade graph observed within a fixed observation window, and the target is the incremental popularity in a subsequent future window.
+However, since dataset partitioning depends solely on the set of cascades without temporally and globally isolating past and future information—while the prediction target heavily relies on future incremental popularity—this implicitly introduces a form of spatiotemporal information leakage, akin to \emph{time travel}.